dotswg/dots-architecture/draft-ietf-dots-architecture.md

 {: #fig-redirected-signaling title="Redirected Signaling"}

-1. Previously established signaling session 1 exists between a DOTS client and DOTS server with address A.
+1. Previously established signaling session 1 exists between a DOTS client and DOTS server A.

 1. DOTS server A sends a server signal redirecting the client to DOTS server B.

-1. If the DOTS client does not already have a separate signaling session with the redirection target, the DOTS client initiates and establishes a signaling session with DOTS server B as described above.
+1. If the DOTS client does not already have a separate signaling session with the redirection target, the DOTS client initiates and establishes a signaling session with DOTS server B.

 1. Having redirected the DOTS client, DOTS server A ceases sending server signals.
 The DOTS client likewise stops sending client signals to DOTS server